 What You Do:

-- For this activity, you'll need to start a night ahead.
+- For this activity, you'll need to prep the night before.
 Place a few lima beans in a dish and cover them with water.
 Leave them on the counter overnight.
 By the next afternoon, you'll see that they have swelled impressively—often double their size!

 - Select a clear table top with good lighting, and lay down a clean paper towel.
 Help your kindergartener use the dinner knife to split a lima bean gently apart, starting from its rounded side (the other side forms a kind of “hinge” for the seed)

 - Invite your young scientist to take a magnifying glass and look with you.
 Do you see the “baby” plant?
-At the “hinge” of the seed, check out the start of the root on one end—it's the thick, white fiber—and the more delicate start of the stem of the bean.
-And all that big white protective seed?
-That's nutrition for the plant—a protective sac that does a job not too different from the sac that surrounds a human baby!
+At the "hinge” of the seed, check out the start of the root on one end—it's the thick, white fiber—and the more delicate start of the stem of the bean.
+And that big white protective seed?
+That's nutrition for the plant.
+All life, be it plant or animal, needs nutrition to survive.